 Is it just me or does anyone else find that madness has a habit of taking over when you’re on holiday 😜😝

 I actually felt sorry for this camel, maybe s/he was tired, didn’t get much sleep that night (due to the snoring in the tents), or just wasn’t in the mood – fed up of doing the same old journey.

-The guides told me I was the best match for this camel because I was the lightest in weight from the group.
+The guides told me I was the best match because I was the lightest person the group.
 They must have been right because once I was onboard and we got moving, my camel seemed happy as Larry, bumping along.
-We enjoyed the sunrise as we rode (aside from the odd bit of camel chatter), and that lovely peaceful air.
+We enjoyed the sunrise as we rode, and that lovely peaceful air (and the odd bit of camel chatter).

 When we got to the end of the journey the camel started kicking off again though…..refused to sit down….. but we got there in the end.

 Again, the man leading your caravan of camels will want a tip and he won’t be shy about it (just saying).
 In fact, Moroccans don’t seem shy about asking for money full stop.
 Stiff upper lip – not a chance.

 What’s that saying again ‘if you don’t ask, you don’t get’ .